jacksonhardaker/renovation/README.md

 <details>
 <summary>Notes</summary>

--Jackson:_ Got word that they should be starting on the framing for the first floor tomorrow!
+_Jackson:_ Got word that they should be starting on the framing for the first floor tomorrow!

 </details>